Dora and the Lost City of Gold: Plot

-The group travels through numerous obstacles, including quicksand, Inca ruin puzzles, hallucination-inducing spores that turned them into animated characters in the style of the original cartoon, and attacks from forest guards of Parapata.
-During the journey, Sammy warms up to Dora and becomes nicer to everyone.
-Dora and Diego eventually reconcile and Dora notices Diego has a crush on Sammy.
-After numerous hazards, Dora reaches her parents just outside the borders of Parapata, but Alejandro reveals he was the mercenaries' leader all along and captures them.
-The other teens are caught as well, but Boots appears and helps them escape.
-With Dora's parents still prisoners, Boots helps Dora find her confidence and she tells the teens that they need to find the way inside Parapata to acquire the treasure so they can use it to bargain for Elena and Cole's release.
+The group travels through attacks from soldiers who guard Parapata known as the Lost Guardians, quicksand, hallucination-inducing spores that turn them into cartoon characters in the style of the original animation, and an Incan puquio.
+During the journey, Sammy warms up to Dora, who reconciles with Diego and notices that he has a crush on Sammy.
+Dora and her friends finally reunite with her parents outside the borders of Parapata, but Alejandro reveals himself to be the real leader of the mercenaries and captures them, saying he will free them once he claims the gold.
+However, Boots helps the teens escape and restores Dora's confidence by communicating with her through imagination.
+Realizing that the mercenaries are planning to kill Cole and Elena once they have served their purpose, she resolves to find the way inside Parapata so they can use its treasure to bargain for her parents' release.

 Inside the hidden city, Dora and the others solve its temple's puzzles and dodge its traps, bringing them to the central shrine.
-Alejandro, having secretly followed them, arrives as the group reaches its final test.
-While he thinks that the gold is the right answer, Dora warns him that the test could have bad answers for those who fail it and that she and her friends are safe while he stands on the trap, which soon opens and Alejandro falls in it.
-The soldiers guarding Parapata had apprehended Dora's parents and the mercenaries as they confront the teens.
-Dora speaks to their queen in Quechua, assuring that the kids only came for her parents and to learn.
-Dora figures out the answer to the test and the Incas allow her and everyone to have a single glimpse of their greatest treasure, until Swiper appears and steals the smaller idol, thus angering the gods.
+Alejandro, having secretly followed them, arrives as the group reaches its final test, thinks that the gold is the right answer against Dora's warnings and falls into a trap.
+The Lost Guardians, having apprehended Dora's parents and the mercenaries, confront the teens, but Dora speaks to their queen in Quechua, assuring that the group only came to learn about the ancient civilization.
+Dora figures out that the answer to the test is water, and the Incas allow her and everyone to have a single glimpse of their greatest treasure until Swiper appears and steals the smaller idol, thus angering the gods.
 As Alejandro and the mercenaries are taken away, Dora regains the idol and puts it back into place.

-After the group leaves, Diego and Sammy become a couple.
-Dora's parents and the teens arrive at her jungle home, where the other teens' parents are waiting and are happy to see them.
-Her parents discuss going on another expedition as a family, but Dora decides to return to school in Los Angeles.
+After the group leaves, Diego and Sammy become a couple and Dora's parents and the teens arrive at her jungle home.
+Cole and Elena discuss going on another expedition as a family, but Dora decides to return to school in Los Angeles, where she and her friends perform a high school dance to celebrate their victory.

-During the credits at the high school dance, Dora and her friends sing "We Did It" as they celebrate their victory of finding Parapata, Alejandro remains a prisoner in Parapata for another 1,000 years, and Cole and Elena stop Swiper from running away with their Inca item.